krispyali/deafcaribbeanhistories/pages/collection.md

 permalink: /collection/
 ---

-Here you can see our collection of videos, photos and documents related to Caribbean Deaf History.
+Here you can see our collection of videos related to Caribbean deaf history and sign languages.
+Click on an image to view the video.

 Below you can use the tags to filter for what you are looking for.

-{% include gallery.html facet_by='object_type|location|_tags' collection='deafcaribbeanhistories' num_column=4 %}
+{% include gallery.html facet_by='location|year_created_|_tags' collection='deafcaribbeanhistories' num_column=4 %}